BankTHP/AttGAN-DETECTION/README.md

 # Transferability of CNN models for GAN-generated Face Detection

-Classifier สำหรับการ Detect fake image from AttGAN
+Classifier for Detect fake image from AttGAN

 ## Dataset
 The dataset utilized in the experiment is the Labeled Face in a Wild (LFW) dataset, which consists of 5721 photos of people aggregating 13143 images.
 The number of photographs in each attribute is summarized as follows.